 This candidate-principle implies that not all ABS structures are necessarily RBC-neutral, because the collateral and the ABS would have C-1 requirements set to different statistical safety levels.
+A reasonable relationship should exist between the C-1 requirements of the collateral pool and the ABS.

-Summary of Candidate-Principles
+Summary of Principles